connexcs/docs/docs/setup/settings/servers.md

 !!! note "Available Balance needed for server deployment"
     To deploy a server, you must have $20 (+ $20 X other servers in your account) available balance.

+!!! warning "Impact to services"
+    If you are a serious carrier *Never let your account run out of credit*.
+It should go without saying, but if your account runs out of credit service will be impacted, it may not instantly be restored either.
+We will not consider any reactivation problems critical if you persistently top-up only enough credit to cover you for the next day.

 ## Server List
 The **Servers** section provides an overview of deployed servers: